cowprotocol/docs/docs/cow-protocol/tutorials/solvers/create.md

 :::

-Let’s start simple.
-Let’s first run a solver which solves a json we send by hand with curl.
+Let's start simple.
+Let's first run a solver which solves a json we send by hand with curl.

 Start by cloning [https://github.com/gnosis/cow-dex-solver](https://github.com/gnosis/cow-dex-solver)